thecarp/dactyl-keyboard/doc/options-clusters.md

 ## Parameter <a id="aliases">`aliases`</a>

 A map of short names to specific keys by coordinate pair.
-Such aliases are for use elsewhere in the configuration.
+These names can be used as anchors for other features.

-## Section <a id="position">`position`</a>
+## Section <a id="anchoring">`anchoring`</a>

 The position of the key cluster relative to something else.
+The concept of anchoring is explained [here](configuration.md).

-### Parameter <a id="position-anchor">`anchor`</a>
+### Parameter <a id="anchoring-anchor">`anchor`</a>

-A named feature.
-More specifically, one of:

-- `origin`: The origin of the coordinate system.
-- A named key in some other cluster, as named in any of the `aliases` sections described above.

-Take care not to create circular dependencies between clusters.
+A code identifying an anchor point.
+This can the default value (`origin`) or a name (built-in or alias) identifying a feature.

-### Parameter <a id="position-offset">`offset`</a>
+### Parameter <a id="anchoring-offset">`offset`</a>

-A 3-dimensional offset in mm from the indicated key or else from the origin of the coordinate system.
+A three-dimensional offset in mm from the feature named in `anchor`.
+This is applied in the anchor’s local frame of reference and may therefore be subject to various rotations etc.

-The z-coordinate, which is the last number in this offset, is vertical adjustment of the key cluster.
-Set for your main cluster, it controls the overall height of the keyboard, including the height of its case.

 ⸻